 The use of differing stills produces a slightly different product.
-Whereas, there is little difference in the healing potential of both forms of essential oil, there is however, a slight difference in aroma and appearance of these two aromatherapy oils.
+However, there is little difference in the healing potential of both essential oils.
+There is however, a slight difference in the aromatic performance and appearance of these two aromatherapy oils.

 - Digestive issues